sindresorhus/meow/readme.md

 - `type`: Type of value.
 (Possible values: `string` `boolean`)
 - `alias`: Usually used to define a short flag alias.
 - `default`: Default value when the flag is not specified.
+- `multiple`: To indicate that a flag can be passed multiple times, value will be an array.
+Default value is `false`

 Example: